zhpinkman/explagraphgen/README.md

 bash scripts/train_graph_gen_pos_perturbed.sh
 ```

+Note that as the last experiment we did replacing the base T5 with a T5 that was fine-tuned on commonsense knowledge graphs uses the model from [here](https://arxiv.org/abs/2205.10661), in order to do the last experiment we advice you to reach out to the author and get the model and then just change the value for the field `model_name_or_path` in the training scripts mentioned above with the path to the model.

 All trained models will be saved in the ```models``` folder.
 The scripts to evaluate your models can also be found in the ```scripts``` folder.